alibaba/spring-cloud-alibaba/README.md

 * **Event-driven**: Support for building highly scalable event-driven microservices connected with shared messaging systems.
 * **Distributed Transaction**: Support for distributed transaction solution with high performance and ease of use.
 * **Alibaba Cloud Object Storage**: Massive, secure, low-cost, and highly reliable cloud storage services.
 Support for storing and accessing any type of data in any application, anytime, anywhere.
-* **Alibaba Cloud SchedulerX**: Accurate, highly reliable, and highly available scheduled job scheduling services with response time within seconds.
+* **Alibaba Cloud SchedulerX**: Accurate, highly available job scheduling services with cron, one time, job dependency and batch compute.
 * **Alibaba Cloud SMS**: A messaging service that covers the globe, Alibaba SMS provides convenient, efficient, and intelligent communication capabilities that help businesses quickly contact their customers.

 For more features, please refer to [Roadmap](https://github.com/alibaba/spring-cloud-alibaba/blob/master/Roadmap.md).